superbderrick/SummerSlider/README.md

 ## SummerSlider.

-The SummerSlider is iOS Custom Slider library.(Swift 3.0) It is available in a variety of ways (Typically when using a slider.
-And when creating video-related apps).
-And I introuce various usecases to use SummerSlider.
+The SummerSlider is iOS Custom Slider library.(Swift 3.0) It is available in a variety of ways (Typically when using a slider and When creating video-related apps).

-A typical use case is the parts where the advertisement of the video player comes out. like the Youtube Player UI.
-And the part where the advertisement comes out If we use Google's IMA SDK with AVPlayer API.
-It will continue to add various use cases.
+Besides I will introuce various usecases to use SummerSlider.

+- Like a Youtube Player UI
+The Summer Slide shows parts  which the advertisement appears in the entire video duration.

+- IMA SDK (VAST) with AVPLYAER. if you use Google's IMA SDK and AVPLAYER , Summer Slider is useful and helpful.
+It is possible to display on the slider where the advertisement such as midrole and prerole is displayed.

 ## How to install.
 ------------